Chascoing History, Family Crest & Coats of Arms

 Early Origins of the Chascoing family

 The surname Chascoing was first found in the West Riding of Yorkshire as Saxton, a parish, in the Upper division of the wapentake of Barkstone-Ash.
 "The parish comprises by computation 4030 acres, and is chiefly the property of the daughters and co-heiresses of R. O. Gascoigne, Esq."

 Early History of the Chascoing family

 This web page shows only a small excerpt of our Chascoing research.
-Another 191 words (14 lines of text) covering the years 1350, 1419, 1404, 1458, 1381, 1535, 1577, 1537, 1602, 1558, 1610, 1644, 1637, 1596, 1686, 1623, 1698, 1659, 1718, 1662, 1723, 1614 and 1687 are included under the topic Early Chascoing History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1350, 1419, 1404, 1458, 1381, 1535, 1577, 1537, 1602, 1558, 1610, 1644, 1637, 1596, 1686, 1623, 1698, 1659, 1718, 1662, 1723, 1614 and 1687 are included under the topic Early Chascoing History in all our PDF Extended History products and printed products wherever possible.

 Chascoing Spelling Variations